niall-anthony-mcnulty/niall-anthony-mcnulty.github.io/about/index.md

 ---
 layout: page
-title: About Niall McNulty
+title: My background and Interests.
 tags: [about]
 date: 2020-06-30
 comments: false
 ---

-Niall is a Data Scientist and Blogger residing in London.
+I am a Data Scientist and Blogger residing in London.